 The solution is to leave comments on industry related websites

-If you take some time to make comments on industry related websites and blogs you will achieve far more benefit than making those same comments on social media.
+If you take some time to make comments on industry-related websites and blogs, you’ll achieve far more benefit.
+(Than making those same comments on social media).

 Anyone who visits that same page after you will see your comment.
-If you are in the oil and gas industry it is likely that yours will be one of only a few comments.
-Often, yours will be literally the only comment!
+If you’re in the oil and gas industry, yours will likely be one of only a few comments.
+Often, yours will be the only comment!

-You will have center stage to educate, amuse, enrich or entice people to come and see more of what you have to say.
+You’ll have centre stage to educate, amuse, enrich or entice people to come and see more of what you have to say.
 Over time, more and more people will become familiar with your name.
-This will increase the chances of your CV standing out in a job application, or your company messages having a higher level of familiarity.
+This exposure will increase the chances of your CV standing out in a job application, or your company messages having a higher level of familiarity.

-In your name or profile picture, a link can go back to your personal blog or company website.
-This has the benefit of driving visitors straight back to your site.
-There will also be SEO benefits in that an industry related backlink will be created.
-A back link from an industry related website has more SEO value than a social media link.
-A link to your personal blog with only one click of the mouse is more likely to lead to traffic than your comment being nestled among hundreds on a social media stream, with a link that only leads back to your profile.
+In your name or profile picture, a link can go back to your blog or company website.
+This backlink has the benefit of driving visitors straight back to your site.
+There’ll also be SEO authority benefits in that an industry-related backlink will get created.
+A backlink from an industry-related website has more SEO value than a social media link.
+A link to your blog with only one click of the mouse is more likely to lead to traffic than your social media comment.
+Social comments get nestled among hundreds on a social media stream, with a link that only leads back to your profile.

 Action steps, do this today!